 By Daryl Conley, Administrator -

-We are off to a bit of a slow start in membership for 2014-2015.
-Our first two enrollments had no one present to receive their orientation.
-Although no longert required, it is important that new members try to attend, as they will receive vital information about the history of the Moose, its ongoing endeavors and precepts; and what their lodge is doing fraternally and locally as well.
-Sponsors, it is up to you - once the application is filled out, your job is far from over.
-You need to contact that new member and let them know when they should attend the next enrollment ceremony.
+Sponsors, once the application is filled out, your job is far from over.
+You should try to get them to attend an enrollment.
 After they are enrolled, you should call them periodically and invite them to join you at the lodge for dinner or drinks, and while you are here, introduce them to the officers and to other members so that they feel welcomed and not left out.
 Hopefully, this feeling of belonging will also prevent them from dropping out in the years that follow.

 August 1 marks the beginning of cross-sponsorship, whereby men can sponsor women into the chapter, and women can sponsor men into the lodge.
 This means that if you are bringing your boyfriend/girlfriend in as a guest, and they are over 21, they will be limited to a two-time visit, their third visit must be to attend an enrollment.
 This also applies to sons/daughters over the age of 21, no matter which parent brings them in.
 Legally married spouses are exempt from this rule.